 Now suppose that members of technology departments will also receive a totally different letter.
 This means we can’t use an IF function, as we now have three outcomes; the contact could be in the finance department, the technology department, or in some other department.
 This means we’ll have to use the CASE function instead.
 The button URL would look like this:

 We see that the finance department will get their own letter, the technology department their own letter, and since else_result is “All_Depts_Letter," all other departments will receive letters derived from the same template.

 Now, suppose that we’d like to send an account’s primary contact a questionnaire regarding how much they like our product.
 Additionally, suppose we have two true/false fields: Up_For_Renewal__c and Receives_Discount__c, which respectively denote whether the account is up for renewal and whether the account is eligible for a discount.
 We’re sending the account’s primary contact the questionnaire no matter what, and depending on the status of the other two fields, we may or may not send a letter informing them that they are up for renewal, and possibly some kind of coupon code or voucher if they are eligible for a discount.
 Let’s say the questionnaire template is named "Questionnaire_Template," the up-for-renewal template is named "Renewal_Letter," and the coupon code template is named "Coupon_Code."

-Then, we could accomplish this like so:
+Then, we could accomplish this with the following button URL: